Kilcekru/dcc/README.md

 ## Multiplayer
 DCC can be used for multiplayer sessions.
-You can selected multiple slots and multiple flight groups in DCC flight group list(currently max two clients per flight group)
+You can select multiple slots and multiple flight groups in DCC flight group list (currently max two clients per flight group)
 If the clients are spread over multiple flight groups the mission start time will be set to the earliest flight group start time.

-To start a multiplayer mission you can either start it on the PC running DCC.
-Or on an additional server, in which case the file "dcc_state.json" created by the mission must be copied back (to the folder where the mission file was created) so that DCC can take over the result of this mission.
+To start a multiplayer mission you can either start it on the PC running DCC or on an dedicated server, in which case the file "dcc_state.json" created by the mission must be copied back (to the folder where the mission file was created) so that DCC can take over the result of this mission.

 ## Current Limitation
 Many systems within the Campaign are currently implemented in a simplified way.
 For example the ground battle currently doesn't distinguishes between the vehicle/infantry type.
 We will improve and expand these systems in the future.

 ## Roadmap
 ### App Features